kumu/docs/guides/layouts/force-directed.md

 With the force-directed layout, Kumu positions everything automatically based on the connections between elements.
 While we've picked default settings that should work for most maps, you may need to tweak these settings, especially if you have an exceptionally interconnected or sparse map.

-In the "General Settings" section of the Basic Editor, you have three options that will tweak the layout:
+To customize these defaults, click the Settings icon <i class="fa fa-sliders"></i> to open the Basic Editor, then click **MORE OPTIONS** and select **Customize defaults**.
+Scroll down to the **Layout settings** section and use the "Preset" dropdown to switch between three default settings:

 - auto
 - dense